Updated 23 February 2021

 We would ask all colleagues to recognise that, during this period of uncertainty, we may require those of us at work to be flexible in undertaking some alternative duties to ensure that the University continues to run smoothly.

-We expect the majority of staff to continue to work remote remotely, distancing remains in force.
+We expect the majority of staff to continue to work remote remotely, whilst social distancing remains in force.
 Staff asked to carry out work on campus or able to resume research on campus will receive appropriate notification.

 Your contact details